skid9000/NeppyBot-Pictures/README.md

 ## That's cool!
 How can i submit a picture?

-For now, you just havce to do a PR, BUT :
+For now, you just have to do a PR, BUT :

 Before doing a pull request, check if your picture is already in the repo.
 Since i sorted out all pics, it should take 1-2 minutes to check that.